apnadkarni/blt/doc/tree.rst

   Removes one or more tags from a given node.
 Tag names that don't exist or are reserved ("root" or "all") are silently ignored.

-*treeName* **trace create** *node* *fieldName* *ops* *traceCommand* Creates a trace for *node* on data field *fieldName*.  *Node* can refer to more than one node (for example, the tag **all**).
-If *node* is a tag, any node with that tag can possibly trigger a trace, invoking *command*.
-  *Command* is command prefix, typically a procedure name.
-Whenever a trace is triggered, four arguments are appended to *command* before it is
-  invoked: *treeName*, node ID, *fieldName* and, *ops*.
+*treeName* **trace create** *node* *fieldName* *ops* *cmdPrefix* Creates a trace for *node* on data field *fieldName*.  *Node* can refer to more than one node (for example, the tag **all**).
+If *node* is a tag, any node with that tag can possibly trigger a trace, invoking *cmdPrefix*.  *CmdPrefix* is TCL command prefix, typically a procedure name.
+Whenever a trace is triggered, four arguments are appended to *cmdPrefix* before it is invoked: *treeName*, node ID, *fieldName* and, *ops*.
 Note that no nodes need have the field *fieldName*.
 A trace identifier in the form "trace0", "trace1", etc.  is returned.

   *Ops* indicates which operations are of interest, and consists of one or more of the following letters:

   **r**
-    Invoke *traceCommand* whenever *fieldName* is read.
-Both read and write traces are temporarily disabled when *command* is executed.
+    Invoke *cmdPrefix* whenever *fieldName* is read.
+Both read and write traces are temporarily disabled when *cmdPrefix* is executed.

   **w**
-    Invoke *traceCommand* whenever *fieldName* is written.
-Both read and write traces are temporarily disabled when *command* is executed.
+    Invoke *cmdPrefix* whenever *fieldName* is written.
+Both read and write traces are temporarily disabled when *cmdPrefix* is executed.

   **c**
-    Invoke *traceCommand* whenever *fieldName* is created.
+    Invoke *cmdPrefix* whenever *fieldName* is created.

   **u**
-    Invoke *traceCommand* whenever *fieldName* is unset.
-Data fields are typically unset with the **unset** command.
+    Invoke *cmdPrefix* whenever *fieldName* is unset.
+Data fields are typically unset with the **unset** operation.
 Data fields are also unset when the tree is released, but all traces are disabled prior to that.